apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 ### Wait for the run to finish {#wait-for-the-run-to-finish}

-There may be cases where we need to simply run the actor and go away.
+There may be cases where we need to run the actor and go away.
 But in any kind of integration, we are usually interested in its output.
 We have three basic options for how to wait for the actor/task to finish.

 - [`waitForFinish` parameter](#waitforfinish-parameter)
 - [Webhooks](#webhooks)